-E. M. Davey is a 34-year-old investigative journalist specialising in undercover investigative journalism.
-When not working he enjoys travel to far-flung and occasionally dangerous spots to research his fiction, and also just for the heck of it.
-He has visited more than 50 countries (and counting), including somewhat hairy environs such as the Congo, Sierra Leone, Ethiopia and Burundi.
-In 2015, whilst location-scouting The Sapien Paradox, he drove along the porous Afghan border with Tajikistan within walkie-talkie reach of the Taliban.
+E. M. Davey is a 39-year-old investigative reporter specialising in undercover and environmental journalism.
+When not working he enjoys travel to far-flung and occasionally dangerous spots for reporting or to research his fiction.
+He has worked as a journalist and author in countries such as Papua New Guinea, Sierra Leone, Ethiopia, Burundi and the Republic of Congo.
+African countries feature in all his novels.
+In 2015, whilst location-scouting forthcoming novel The Killing Gene, he drove along the porous Afghan border with Tajikistan.

 History – particularly classical history – has been his lifelong passion.